PowerShell/PSScriptAnalyzer/RuleDocumentation/PossibleIncorrectUsageOAssignmentOperator.md

 ## Implicit suppresion using Clang style

 There are some rare cases where assignment of variable inside an if statement is by design.
-Instead of suppression the rule, one can also signal that assignment was intentional by wrapping the expression in extra parenthesis:
+Instead of suppression the rule, one can also signal that assignment was intentional by wrapping the expression in extra parenthesis.
+An exception for this is when `$null` is used on the LHS is used because there is no use case for this.

 ```` powershell
 if (($shortVariableName = $SuperLongVariableName['SpecialItem']['AnotherItem']))